neosun100/hy-mt/README.md

 ## Key Features and Advantages

-- HY-MT1.5-1.8B delivers industry-leading performance for its model size, even surpassing some medium-sized models with superior quality and speed.
+- HY-MT1.5-1.8B achieves the industry-leading performance among models of the same size, surpassing most commercial translation APIs.
 - HY-MT1.5-1.8B supports deployment on edge devices and real-time translation scenarios, offering broad applicability.
 - HY-MT1.5-7B, compared to its September open-source version, has been optimized for annotated and mixed-language scenarios.
 - Both models support terminology intervention, contextual translation, and formatted translation.